 Astorga, Spain

 Today you'll drive west from León into the Galicia region of Spain.
-Not only is Galicia regarded as one of the most beautiful parts of the country, but the city of León actually sits at the crossroads of one of the most famous walks in the world: the Camino de Santiago
+Not only is Galicia regarded as one of the most beautiful parts of the country, but the city of León actually sits at the crossroads of one of the most famous walks in the world: the Camino de Santiago.
+This ancient network of pilgrimage routes begins as far away as France and leads to the cathedral in Galicia's capital of Santiago de Compostela, where the apostle Saint James the Great is supposedly buried.

-The town is also a throwback to earlier ages.
-Stone walls dating to Roman times encircle Astorga, and within them, you'll find many medieval churches, convents, and hospitals.
-On a tour of its cobbled streets and town square (the Plaza Mayor de Astruga), you'll see these landmarks plus the most famous of all: the Episcopal Palace.
-This late-19th-century modernist masterpiece by Antoní Gaudí is one of only three buildings designed by the legendary architect that exists outside his home region of Catalonia
+First, stop in the village of Astorga and enjoy its Roman stone walls encircling the town; within them, you'll find many medieval churches, convents, and hospitals.
+Stroll the cobbled streets, visit the town square (the Plaza Mayor de Astruga), and stop to admire the Episcopal Palace.
+This late-19th-century modernist masterpiece by Antoní Gaudí is one of only three buildings designed by the legendary architect that exists outside his home region of Catalonia.

-After walking around Astorga for a while you can stop at a restaurant for a traditional lunch.
-Be sure to try a Galician specialty like roast suckling pig or polbo á feira (boiled octopus with paprika and olive oil).
-Other regional favorites include caldo gallega (a hearty broth of potatoes, beans, greens, and pork), fried padrón peppers, and queso de tetilla, a soft, cone-shaped white cheese known for its buttery taste.
+After walking around Astorga, stop at a restaurant for a traditional lunch.
+Be sure to try a Galician specialty like a roast suckling pig or polbo á feira (boiled octopus with paprika and olive oil).
+Other regional favorites include caldo gallega (a hearty broth of potatoes, beans, greens, and pork), fried padrón peppers, and queso de tetilla, a soft, cone-shaped white cheese.
+Afterward, continue to the Ribeira Sacra region and your hotel, located near the town of Monforte de Lemos.

 Plan your trip to Spain